You Make It Feel Like Christmas (song): Commercial performance

 Outside of North America, "You Make It Feel Like Christmas" reached the charts in many European countries.
 In Switzerland, the song became Stefani's first chart entry as a solo artist since 2007's "Early Winter".
-It entered at number 80 in 2017 and ultimately peaked at number 62 in 2018; the song spent two weeks in total on the Swiss Hitparade chart.
+It entered at number 80 in 2017 and ultimately peaked at number 40 in 2024; the song spent 11 weeks in total on the Swiss Hitparade chart.
 Similar performance was attained in Germany, where "You Make It Feel Like Christmas" reached number 55, becoming the singer's first entry since her comeback single "Baby Don't Lie" in 2014.
 In the UK, the single debuted at number 100 on the UK Singles Chart for the chart dated December 22, 2017, serving as Stefani's first solo top 100 hit since "Now That You Got It" with Damian Marley in 2007.
 In 2017, the former reached number 98, but during the holiday season in 2018, it re-entered the chart and peaked at number 71 for the week ending December 28, 2018.
 By December 7 of that year, the song had sold 33,500 copies in the UK.
 In 2019, the sales total for "You Make It Feel Like Christmas" increased to 66,000 copies, and it was certified Silver by the British Phonographic Industry (BPI) in December 2022 for sales and streams exceeding 200,000 units.
+By 2024, the song reached a new peak at 69.
 On the Scottish Singles Chart, compiled by Official Charts Company, the single peaked at number 57.
 Elsewhere in Europe, "You Make It Feel Like Christmas" peaked on the airplay charts in Belgium, Poland, and Slovakia at numbers 31, 43 and 33, respectively.